christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 **Grouped Products:** A grouped product consists of two or more products from the catalog, packaged together to be sold as a single item.
-Grouped products are not tracked in inventory--instead, the catalog tracks all of the products contained in the group individually.
+Grouped products are not tracked in inventory&mdash;instead, the catalog tracks all of the products contained in the group individually.
 A grouped product can contain simple products, other grouped products, or virtual products.